Web App Development in 2025: A Comprehensive Guide

 Traditional websites may have users who scroll or click to consume more information, or they may even enter an email address or perhaps more personal information for an online purchase.

-For example, you’ll notice that using Twitter or Facebook from a web browser is a more captivating experience than clicking onto the website of your local pizzeria.
-That’s because the former are web apps and the latter is a website.
+For example, you’ll notice that using Twitter or Facebook from a web browser is a more captivating experience than clicking on the website of your local pizzeria.
+That’s because the former are web apps, and the latter are websites.

 Cartoon-style web page featuring a search interface and pizza graphics.